-In 2021, we consolidated our SPAC, wherein its investors are able to redeem Class A shares issued by the SPAC.
-Allocations of earnings to these shares are reflected within net income (loss) attributable to redeemable noncontrolling interests in the consolidated statements of operations.
-Increases or decreases in the net income (loss) attributable to SPAC investors' interests in the SPAC is driven primarily by interest income generated on investments in U.S. Treasury bills, changes in fair value of warrant liabilities of the SPAC and various expenses related to legal costs, business development and insurance.
-Change in redemption value of Class A Shares of the consolidated SPAC is reflected within change in redemption value of redeemable noncontrolling interests in the consolidated statements of operations.
+During second quarter of 2023, our consolidated SPAC was liquidated and its Class A shares were redeemed.
+Allocations of earnings to these shares were reflected within net income (loss) attributable to redeemable noncontrolling interests in the consolidated statements of operations.
+Increases or decreases in the net income (loss) attributable to SPAC investors' interests in the SPAC were driven primarily by interest income generated on investments in U.S. Treasury bills, changes in fair value of warrant liabilities of the SPAC and various expenses related to legal costs, business development and insurance.
+Change in redemption value of Class A Shares of the consolidated SPAC, including the impact of the deferred underwriting fee reversal as a result of the SPAC liquidation, were reflected within change in redemption value of redeemable noncontrolling interests in the consolidated statements of operations.